GavinHuttley/tib/source/version_control/index.rst

 - include a massive number of changes in one commit

 .. [#] Any type of information that would allow someone to cause you trouble!
 For example, passwords, application tokens, account names.

-Do
-^^

-- Track text files
-- commit changes that are logically related
-- think of log messages as your lab notebook entries to help you (and others) to understand what you were thinking when changed the files
-- write meaningful log messages
-- commit often
-- push to GitHub often [#]_

-.. [#] It's your backup!

 .. _version_glossary: